emojicode/emojicode.github.io/src/reference/types.md

 🔶🔴🔡
 ```

-You can use this syntax everywhere you would specify a type name, thus also when
+You can use this syntax everywhere you would specify a type name.
+You can also
-declaring a type.
-The example below declares the class 🎁 and makes it available
+use it when declaring a type.
+The example below declares the class 🎁 and makes
-in namespace 🎅:
+it available in namespace 🎅:

 ```
 🐇 🔶🎅🎁 🍇